MachadoLhes/RestQL-docs/restql/howToContribute.md

 # How to Contribute

 ## First Steps
-If you want to contribute with RestQL, the first thing you should do is [set up your development environment](/restql/howToDev)
+If you want to contribute with RestQL, the first thing you should do is [set up your development environment](/restql/howToDev).

 ## Openning issues
-If you spot a bug or have a feature to suggest, please open an issue at the [RestQL HTTP Project](https://github.com/B2W-BIT/restQL-http/), even if the issue refers to [RestQL Clojure](https://github.com/B2W-BIT/restQL-clojure/) or [RestQL Manager](https://github.com/B2W-BIT/restQL-manager/).
+If you spot a bug or have a feature to suggest, please open an issue at the [restQL-http Project](https://github.com/B2W-BIT/restQL-http/), even if the issue refers to [restQL-clojure](https://github.com/B2W-BIT/restQL-clojure/) or [restQL-manager](https://github.com/B2W-BIT/restQL-manager/).
 Keeping all the issues in one place makes it easier to track bugs and suggestions.

 ## Commit message conventions
 The format of commit messages in RestQL is based on [AngularJS Git Commit Message Conventions](https://gist.github.com/stephenparish/9941e89d80e2bc58a153) and should look like this: